Key messages

 Data uncertainties

-Actual evaporation is based on estimation.
-There are insufficient data on groundwater outflows in neighbouring countries.
+Actual evaporation is based on estimates.
+There is insufficient data on groundwater inflows from neighbouring countries and groundwater outflows to neighbouring countries.

 Clasification of uncertainties